wiris/html-integrations/DEPENDENCIES.md

 **There are the simple cases**

-There are some clear cases or almost clear.
+There are some clear cases or almost clear cases that are devdependencies.
 For example:

 * Packages like *ESLint* are always devdependency, unless excepcional cases like if you are building a CLI whose job is running ESLint.
 * Testing frameworks: Mocha, Jest, etc.